Summer Reflections for Teachers

 As you reflect on your teaching practice, make a list of qualities and skills that you admire in a classroom teacher.
 Which of your colleagues embody each of these qualities and skills?
 Create a list of role models that you can meet with and learn from during the year.

 Bonus: Which skills do you excel at?
 How could you help other teachers build those skills?

 - Partnering with Families?
 Prioritize Bonding, Play and Fun

 - Voices From the Field: Culturally Responsive Family Engagement

 - Using the Cultural Wealth of Families to Create Meaningful Learning Contexts for Children

 Strong family engagement is an essential element for any early childhood classroom.
 As you start thinking about how you’d like to engage families this coming school year, make a list of five things you’d like to know about each family on the first day of school.
 What unique questions can you ask families to learn about them before school begins?

 Prioritizing Social–Emotional Well-Being

-- Five Ways to Support Social–Emotional Learning in Early Childhood
+- Five Ways to Support Social–Emotional Development in Early Childhood

 - Educating Yourself and the Field About Trauma and Its Impact